Caitlyn Jenner May Have Confirmed the News of Kylie Jenner's Pregnancy

-Is she or isn’t she – that’s the question every Kardashian/Jenner fan wants to know.
+Is she or isn’t she – that’s the question every Kardashian/Jenner fan wants to know the answer to.

 On Friday evening, news of Kylie Jenner’s reported pregnancy took over social media.